DEALTALK-Stiritz puts track record on line in diversifying Post

 Analysts say Post's aggressive acquisition strategy is crucial to the company's future as the cereal category declines.

 Stiritz's model for Post "doesn't seem consistent with classic MBA thinking, but this is a bolder strategy for sure," said Bruce Cohen, head of the private equity and strategy practice at Kurt Salmon, a San Francisco consulting firm.
 "But given his starting position, he has to be bold."
-(Reporting by Olivia Oran; Editing by Paul Simao and Tom Brown)
+(Reporting by Olivia Oran; Editing by Paul Simao)

 * IEA releases closely watched monthly oil market report on Weds